 Its not just a fashion show!

-W.O.W is a global phenomenon.
-Thousands of hours are spent polishing these million dollar performances.
-And it’s not just for women, in fact men are spotted everywhere.
+WOW is a global phenomenon with designers entering from all over the world.
+Thousands of hours are spent crafting these million dollar garments and performances which each costume displayed as part of the melee of theatre rather than a catwalk.
+And it’s not just for women, men are spotted everywhere.
 The show is a polished representation of all forms of art, creatively using materials to capture a wearable stage presence.